 - To accept the default conversion: Simply press the "X" symbol on the top-left of the Import Panel to close it.
 The panel can be re-opened at any time during the session by pressing "Show MIDI import panel" at the bottom of the document window. - To reimport the file: Adjust the desired parameters in the Import Panel (seebelow) and press Apply.
 If you have made changes to the Import Panel but wish to UNDO them, press Cancel.
-To close the Import Panel, press the "X" symbol at the top-left of the panel. - If you reimport the file after making changes to the temporary generated result score, MuseScore will prompt you what should happen with that modified score: Save it somewhere, Discard it or Cancel.
-The Save option will save the modified score as a Musescore file in your \(\begin{align}bin \) directory without modifying the original MIDI file.
+To close the Import Panel, press the "X" symbol at the top-left of the panel.

+If you reimport the file after making changes to the temporary generated result score, MuseScore will prompt you what should happen with that modified score: Save it somewhere, Discard it or Cancel.
+The Save option will save the modified score as a Musescore file in your \bin directory without modifying the original MIDI file.
 It will then reimport the original MIDI file and apply the import panel settings.
 The import panel settings are NOT applied to the saved file.
-The Discard option will UNDO your changes to the Musecore file, then reimport the original MIDI file and apply the new settings.
-The Cancel option will reimport the original MIDI file in the first tab and apply any import panel setting then create a new tab with your modified score but without applying any import panel settings.
+The Discard option will UNDO your changes to the Musecore file, then reimport the original MIDI file and apply the reimport the original MIDI file in the first tab and apply any import panel settings.
+The cancel option will reimport the original MIDI file in the first tab and apply any import panel settings to a setting then create a new tab with your modified score but without applying any import panel settings.
 The second tab is the same as hitting SAVE, then opening the saved file.
 Therefore, you cannot apply import panel settings to a user modified score.
 You must first apply the import panel settings, make any changes to the score, then save the score using the standard Save command.